 - user:jane@example.com

-The policyData property accepts a complete IAM policy document from the getIAMPolicy data source.
-The bindings array in the data source defines all roles and their members.
-This resource is fully authoritative: it replaces the entire IAM policy on the Metastore service.
-You cannot use MetastoreServiceIamPolicy alongside MetastoreServiceIamBinding or MetastoreServiceIamMember, as they will conflict over policy ownership.
+The policyData property accepts output from getIAMPolicy, which defines all roles and their members.
+This resource is fully authoritative: it replaces the entire IAM policy.
+It cannot be used alongside MetastoreServiceIamBinding or MetastoreServiceIamMember, as they would conflict over policy ownership.

 Beyond these examples

-These snippets focus on specific IAM management features: single-member grants, multi-member role bindings, and complete policy replacement.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM management approaches: single-member grants, role-level bindings, and full policy replacement.
+They’re intentionally minimal rather than complete access control configurations.

-The examples reference pre-existing infrastructure such as Dataproc Metastore services (by serviceId), and GCP projects and locations.
+The examples reference pre-existing infrastructure such as Dataproc Metastore services (by serviceId), GCP projects, and locations.
 They focus on granting permissions rather than provisioning the underlying services.

 To keep things focused, common IAM patterns are omitted, including: